Locations:

 Hyperpigmentation

-Hyperpigmentation is a common condition that makes some areas of the skin darker than others.
-Extra melanin creates spots or patches that look brown, black, gray, red or pink.
-The areas are not painful or itchy, but they can make people self-conscious.
+Hyperpigmentation is a common condition that makes some areas of your skin darker than others.
+Extra melanin creates spots or patches that look a different color.
+The areas aren’t painful or itchy, but they can make you self-conscious.
 Several lifestyle changes and treatments can help, especially sun protection and skin care.

 Overview